BenoitAdam94/nullDC4Wii/README.md

 - Full Dynarec implementation (AI seems to know about this)
 - 50/60 ips for PAL/NTSC ?
 - 4/3 and fullscreen support
+- Splitting GxRend in multiple files ? (beware this is more tricky than it look)
 - Sound implementation

 ## Installation